Netflix/falcor/MIGRATIONS.md

         // equivalent to model.get(['genreLists', 0, 0, 'title'])
         // -> { json: { title: 'Total Recall (June 1st, 1990)' } }
-        boundModel.get(['title'])...
+        // If 'imageUrl' is used then a dataSource call would be made. boundModel.get(['title'])...

         // Other rendering stuff / application logic